Willson Contreras Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.11 team ERA that ranks 28th across all league pitching staffs.
+- The Reds' 5.06 team ERA ranks 28th across all league pitching staffs.

-- Reds pitchers combine to give up 61 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Reds pitchers combine to surrender 63 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Lively (1-2) takes the mound for the Reds to make his second start of the season.
+- Weaver (1-2) gets the starting nod for the Reds in his seventh start of the season.
+He has a 6.54 ERA in 31 2/3 innings pitched, with 31 strikeouts.

-- His most recent appearance came on Friday against the New York Yankees, when the righty went 5 2/3 innings, surrendering two earned runs while giving up two hits.
+- The right-hander's last time out came on Saturday against the New York Yankees, when he threw 4 1/3 innings, surrendering four earned runs while giving up eight hits.

+- In six games this season, the 29-year-old has an ERA of 6.54, with 8.8 strikeouts per nine innings.
+Opponents are batting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.